hadelacruz/yogi-space/my-app/README.md

 5. Insert data :

 >[!IMPORTANT]
->Run the data.sql file (attached in the delivery) in the database created above (pgAdmin)
+>To test the project correctly, you must manually execute the prisma/data.sql file using pgAdmin or your preferred PostgreSQL database manager.

 6. Open [http://localhost:3000](http://localhost:3000) in your browser